tinaponting/ai-robots-scrapers/README.md

 # Updates:  *250607 Caddy files, Choose, my or Perrishpress. htaccess:)*****
 # Updates:  *250607 HAproxy files, Choose, my or Perrishpress. htaccess:)*****
 # Updates:  *250607 HAproxy files, Choose, my or Perrishpress. htaccess:)*****
-# Updates:  *250607Fork of blockaai crawlers.zip - PLUGIN)
+# Updates:  *250607 Fork of blockaai crawlers.zip - PLUGIN)
+# Updates:  *250607 Block ai-sheild, made it better, not foolproof, but gives Ai a hard time - PLUGIN)

 # Updates:  * 250607 - working on some more to do...:)  Ai - no thanks!